-The Paralympic Games are held in the same year as the Olympic Games.
-Since the Seoul 1988 Paralympic Games and the Albertville 1992 Winter Paralympic Games they have also been held at the same venues as the Olympics.
-The Winter Paralympics 2010 will be in Vancouver, Canada.
-London will host the Summer Paralympics in 2012.
-From the 2012 bid process onwards, the city chosen to host the Olympic Games will be obliged to also host the Paralympics.
+The Paralympic Games are held in the same year and city as the Olympic Games.
+Since the Seoul 1988 Paralympics and the Albertville 1992 Winter Paralympics, they have also been held at the same venues as the Olympics.
+From 2012 it became mandatory for cities that host the Olympic Games to also host the Paralympics.

 In this Article